5 Types of Homeschooling: Which Homeschooling Style is the Right One for You?

 However, it does not mean that teachers do not participate in the learning process.
 Teachers participate by facilitating the learning materials.
 For example, the teacher makes sure that the video game played by the student is in line with the material.
 However, the teacher does not inform the student; instead, they let them find out by themselves.

 Unschooling is another method that parents mainly do.
 Unschooling gives freedom, flexibility, and diversity needed for parents to teach their kids individually.
 It also allows the parents to adjust to the children’s needs.
-However, the parents should also make sure that there is no knowledge gap between them and the children.
+However, the parents should also make sure that there is no knowledge gap between them and their children.

 Homeschooling Style 5: Non-Formal Schooling